 How do I get a stand in G-Source?

 Applications to exhibit in G-Source are now closed.

 Will I be able to volunteer at the 2014 festival?

 Yes, we will still need volunteers to make the festival happen.
-Volunteering opportunities will be available on our website in the new year.
+Volunteering opportunities are now available »

 Keep up to date

 We’ll be sending out regular updated information in our festival Dispatches.
 Click here to add your email address »